You Will Need

 - A pencil

-- A vacuum to clean up the paper shreds and dust around your work area
+- A vacuum (not pictured) to clean up the paper shreds and dust around your work area

 Stage 1: Prep Work